plum-umd/cmsc330-public/projects/p2a/README.md

 - Submission Scripts and Other Files
   - **submit.rb**: Execute this script to submit your project to the submit server.
   - **submit.jar** and **.submit**: Don't worry about these files, but make sure you have them.
-  - **Makefile**: This is used to build the public tests simply running the command `make`, just as in 216.
+  - **Makefile**: This is used to build the public tests by simply running the command `make`, just as in 216.

 Notes on P2A and OCaml
 ----------------------